It is increasingly common for employees to wish to work from home on

-odd occasion, in cases like transport strikes or last year’s snowy weather, or on a permanent basis to give them a better work-life balance.
-Many not for profit managers also have to manage ground staff based overseas or in distant locations.
+occasion, cases like transport strikes disruptive weather, or on a permanent basis to give them a better work-life balance.
+Many managers in charities also have to manage ground staff based overseas or in distant locations.

 This means that enabling and managing remote working is becoming increasingly important to not for profit organisations - 86% of third sector decision makers say it is their key technical challenge.

 But remote working can lead to employees feeling isolated and demotivated, as well as leaving their line managers in the dark about progress.
 How can you manage remote staff to make them an effective part of a team?

 One of the most common reasons for employees choosing to work from home is to improve their work-life balance, eg giving them time to pick their kids up from school.
 Flexible working is one of the key benefits that attracts staff to a third sector organisation (as shown in TPP’s fundraising recruitment survey), so being able to offer remote working is a definite advantage in sourcing top-quality employees.

 Working remotely is also traditionally perceived to improve efficiency, as employees are happier and less stressed.
 BT claim that flexible employees who choose remote working are 20% more productive than their office-based counterparts, while absenteeism has been reduced by 60%.
 Allowing primarily office-based employees to work from home on the odd occasion can also greatly improve morale and therefore productivity.